 that point for various reasons, both technical and real life issues apparently.

-So, at this point, I had established contact with an experienced hacker due to
+So, at this point, I had established contact with someone VERY experienced due

-the pursuit of a PC-Engine project I wanted to see succeed.
+to the pursuit of a PC Engine project I wanted to see succeed.
 Anyhow,

 while chatting with him one day and mentioning my project plans for Ys I&II